Birth and Death

 shakes her head, and says it is imminent.

 Today or tomorrow, she says.
+A blessing,

 so quick and in her own home.